-In South Africa marijuana is legal for possession and cultivation, while commercial sale of cannabis is prohibited, with this being the closest country to fully legalizing cannabis.
+In South Africa, marijuana is legal for possession and cultivation, while the commercial sale of cannabis is prohibited, with this being the closest country to fully legalizing cannabis.
 There are laws for the medical use of marijuana in Malawi, Zambia, Zimbabwe, and Ghana (under 0.3%).
-Other parts of Africa, haven’t legalized neither commercial nor recreational use of cannabis.
+Other parts of Africa, have legalized neither commercial nor recreational use of cannabis.

 Summary on Cannabis Legalization

 As marijuana legalization is slowly gaining traction, more and more countries are legalizing marijuana for medical use, and some are even legalizing the recreational use of cannabis.

 Weed is legal for both recreational and commercial use in 15 US states as well as Washington D.C., and legalized for medical use in 20 more countries.